truptilokhande/CMPE258/README.md

 ```
 video="PXL_20221128_181428548.mp4"
 ```
 3. Run the eval script for the image.
-The `video` parameter takes both input and output in the format of `input video path: output video path`
+The `video` parameter takes both input and output in the format of `input_video_path:output_video_path`

 For example